 Clenord’s car, according to drivers, was a hybrid model of the Toyota Camry.
 The police report indicates the car is a 2016 model.
 The Camry Hybrid is a popular vehicle at the taxi pool, but one that several drivers are now hesitant to trust because of their own experiences with sudden acceleration.

 The story that the automobile industry and car enthusiasts want told...

-Rare but persistent consumer complaints about cars that take off on their own and don’t respond to the brakes have been in the public eye dating back to a 1986 Dateline report about the Audi 5000.
-The National Highway Traffic Safety Administration's online consumer complaint database, a site where anyone can submit and search anonymous, voluntarily-submitted complaints by keyword, turns up over 2,000 reports from the past five years describing cars that “suddenly accelerated,” and 25 reports about a “Toyota” that “suddenly accelerated,” the most recent Toyota report coming from a Florida driver in April 2017.
+Rare but persistent consumer reports about cars that take off on their own and don’t respond to the brakes have been in the public eye dating back to a 1986 Dateline report about the Audi 5000.
+The National Highway Traffic Safety Administration's online database, a site where anyone can submit and search anonymous, voluntarily-submitted reports by keyword, turns up over 2,000 reports from the past five years describing cars that “suddenly accelerated,” and 25 reports about a “Toyota” that “suddenly accelerated,” the most recent Toyota report coming from a Florida driver in April 2017.

 But the popular, louder counter-narrative told by federal regulators in the National Highway Traffic Safety Administration, the automotive industry, and automotive publications is that these cases aren’t real.
 These powerful voices have used their authority to dismiss most sudden acceleration cases as the result of mass hysteria, personal injury attorneys and driver error.

 The fiery car crash death of Mark Saylor and his family in 2009 briefly gave new legitimacy to the phenomenon that came to be known as sudden unintended acceleration.
 Mark Saylor drove for a living as an officer for the California Highway Patrol.
 On an off-duty errand with his family in a rental Lexus, Saylor’s brother-in-law called 911 from the back seat.